Nord2T/device_android_oneplus_pickle/README.md

 Device configuration for Oneplus 10R
 =========================================

-The Oneplus 10R (codenamed _"ossi"_) is a high-end smartphone from Oneplus.
+The Oneplus 10R (codenamed _"pickle"_) is a high-end smartphone from Oneplus.

 Oneplus 10R was announced and release on April 2022.